 Building resilience: practical steps for the inevitable next outage

-The question is not whether your platform will go down, it is how ready you will be when it does.
+The question is not whether your platform will go down; it is how ready you will be when it does.
 Effective business continuity planning requires appointing a formal program owner who can coordinate planning, maintain current materials, and lead response efforts during incidents.
 Without clear ownership, playbooks turn into stale PDFs that nobody opens until it is too late.

 Here is what preparedness looks like.
 Organizations should conduct comprehensive Business Impact Analyses across all major departments to understand recovery time objectives and dependencies.
 Billing within 24 hours, sure.
 Internal expenses, maybe a week.
 Priorities drive budget and staffing, and they expose third-party dependencies that could fail at the worst possible moment.

 Continuity is also people and process.
 Communication plans, manual workarounds, and decision-making structures that function independently of primary systems are equally critical.
-Keep a backup communication channel, keep alternative tools, keep clear crisis protocols that do not rely on your main platform.
+Keep a backup communication channel, keep alternative tools, and keep clear crisis protocols that do not rely on your main platform.
 A manufacturing team might maintain a secondary email system and a manual order process for cloud outages.
-The organizations that handled Microsoft’s July 2025 outage best had those contingencies ready, they were not banking on vendor uptime alone.
+The organizations that handled Microsoft's July 2025 outage best had those contingencies ready; they were not banking on vendor uptime alone.

 What this means for your organization's future

 The productivity platform game is shifting toward resilience and diversification.
 Organizations that experienced minimal disruption during recent Microsoft outages typically had contingency plans including alternative communication channels, backup productivity tools, and clear internal crisis protocols.
-The lesson is not to abandon Microsoft 365, it is to avoid putting your entire operation on a single point of failure.
+The lesson is not to abandon Microsoft 365; it is to avoid putting your entire operation on a single point of failure.

 Google's move to exploit Microsoft's gaps tracks with the broader market.
 The global cloud computing market is projected to grow from $1,294.9 billion in 2025 to $2,281.1 billion by 2030, with 76% of enterprises planning increased cloud spending focused on redundancy and cybersecurity.
 As that spend rises, reliability and continuity become the deciding factors, and platforms like Google Workspace will press any advantage when rivals trip.

-Choose Google Workspace, stay with Microsoft 365, or blend the two, the goal is the same, keep operating when the primary falters.
+Choose Google Workspace, stay with Microsoft 365, or blend the two.
+The goal is the same: keep operating when the primary falters.
 The next outage is coming.
 Treat reliability like a strategy, not a wish.

 Comments